 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ § ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [This news is correct based on information available as of the date below.
-Status is subject to change but is updated only periodically.
+With this “Impossible Railroad,” everything is subject to change but this website is updated only periodically.
 Current operational status along the entire SD&A original route is detailed below.]

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ § ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~